mitchellh/libssh2-ruby/README.md

 all the native libssh2 functions on the `LibSSH2::Native` module as singleton methods, without the `libssh2_` prefix.
 So if you want to call `libssh2_init`, you actually call `LibSSH2::Native.init`.
-Here is an example that does some things with sessions:
+Here is an example that executes a basic `echo` via SSH:

 ```ruby
 require "libssh2"